RMLio/prov4itdata-web-app/docs/dapsi_round1.md

 - Are you satisfied with query-based
   - We apply Comunica to integrate data from different sources and possibly rewrite the data schema, more info at [Components/Comunica].
 - Check if it covers data portability?
-  - Our demonstrator allows to create interoperable data from existing services, imported into a Solid Pod, see [Features/Data Portability].
+  - Our demonstrator allows us to create interoperable data from existing services, imported into a Solid Pod, see [Features/Data Portability].
 - Are you satisfied with the results of a query based for the use case considered
   - Best-effort query templates created by experts are currently provided.
 However the detailed customization allows for data portability in varying levels of quality, depending on the requirements of the specific use cases.
-- Check use case if adaptable for other use cases?
+- Check if the use case is adaptable to other use cases?
-  - We currently support Flickr, Imgur, and Google data showcasing the adaptivity to different use cases (see [Use Cases]), but the detailed configuration allows to support other use cases too.
+  - We currently support Flickr, Imgur, and Google data showcasing the adaptability to different use cases (see [Use Cases]), but the detailed configuration allows us to support other use cases too.

 #### KPIs of Annex 2 - Phase 2